MASILab/DeepOpenLung/model_zoo/DeepOpenLung_nifti_cpu/README.md

 Please put the input data into the folder ./model_zoo/DeepOpenLung_nifti_cpu/input_dir.
 For example, the nifti file should be placed as ./model_zoo/DeepOpenLung_nifti_cpu/input_dir/NIfTI/{EXAM_ID}.nii.gz

+Then, run the following command lines.
+The output will be saved in ./model_zoo/DeepOpenLung_nifti_cpu/output_dir

+Example can be downloaded from https://vanderbilt.box.com/s/6h6388kw6h4jbjogd8yk1xqp9eotd3tv

 > cd DeepOpenLung